Arbitration: a binding way to resolve disputes

 What if the dispute is minor?

-When the amount in dispute is of a smaller amount, an abbreviated arbitration, a more agile and simplified process, can be carried out.
+When the amount in dispute is small, an abbreviated arbitration — a faster, simplified process — may be used.

 What types of arbitration are there?